 “I was on an estate.
 There’s a park behind that we called Blue Park, and we used to just go there and for two hours just play mini games, everyone used to get so into it,” Jadon Sancho told Sky Sports.
 “I used to have all the tricks, nutmeg people, and I was doing it like the older boys.”

-Jadon Sancho’s backheel nutmeg pass.
+Jadon Sancho’s back heel nutmeg pass.
 Take a look at this genius.
 He’s got skills and confidence to try things on the soccer field.
 Dortmund star Jadon Sancho’s moment of magic against Hoffenheim.